21 Bridges: Plot

-Davis and Burns catch up to Michael and Ray; after accidentally killing a civilian, Ray is fatally wounded by Davis.
+Davis and Burns catch up to Michael and Ray after accidentally killing a civilian, Ray is fatally wounded by Davis.
 Michael holds Burns at gunpoint, telling Davis about the drives and how suspicious everything is, before escaping.
 Burns scolds Davis for letting Michael escape despite Davis' reputation.
-In a hotel room, Michael unlocks the drives, realizing that McKenna's precinct was involved in trafficking the drugs from the winery and earning profits for it, and that some of the cops he and Ray had killed in the shootout had been corrupt.
+In a hotel room, Michael unlocks the drives, realizing that McKenna's precinct was involved in trafficking the drugs from the winery and earning profits for it and that some of the cops he and Ray had killed in the shootout had been corrupt.
 After another chase where Michael abandons his money, Davis manages to corner him on a subway train and convinces him to surrender, promising to keep him alive.
-Burns, who has also boarded the train, suddenly shoots Michael, claiming when he berates her that she thought Michael was still holding Davis at gunpoint.
+Burns, who has also boarded the train, suddenly shoots Michael, claiming that when he berates her, she thought Michael was still holding Davis at gunpoint.
 Michael secretly gives Davis the drives and password before dying.
 As the police congratulate the two for their efforts, Davis discovers that Burns had contacted Kelly before Adi's apartment was raided.

 The next morning, McKenna returns home to find Davis holding him at gunpoint, having accessed the drives.
 McKenna explains that the officers went into drug trafficking because they were struggling to survive on a measly pay.
-Davis, refusing to walk away, kills the arriving Butchco, Dugan and Kelly – who were all on McKenna's payroll – then McKenna, who refuses to surrender.
-Burns, whom Davis deduced was also allied with McKenna, appears from behind and holds Davis at gunpoint, but surrenders after Davis reveals that he had already leaked the information online, exposing all the corrupt cops in New York, and reasons that her daughter would live without her mother should she get a life sentence for killing him.
+Davis refuses to walk away, citing the trial of one of his father's killers when stating drugs are a major cause of people dying.
+He kills the arriving Butchco, Dugan, and Kelly – who were all on McKenna's payroll – and later kills McKenna, who refuses to surrender.
+Burns, who Davis deduced was also allied with McKenna, appears from behind and holds Davis at gunpoint.
+Davis reveals that he has already leaked the information online, exposing all the corrupt cops in New York, and warns her that she will get life in prison for killing him, meaning that her daughter would have to grow up without her, so Burns surrenders.

 In the aftermath, Davis solemnly drives along the Manhattan Bridge in the sunset, taking the drives with him.

 Cast

 Production

 On July 11, 2018, it was announced that Chadwick Boseman would star in the film, then known under the title 17 Bridges, with Brian Kirk directing.
 J. K. Simmons, Sienna Miller and Taylor Kitsch were cast in September.
 Chris Pratt, Andrew Koji, Will Yun Lee, and Lewis Tan were also considered for roles.

 Filming began on September 24, with production occurring between New York City and Philadelphia.
 Keith David, Morocco Omari, Stephan James and Jamie Neumann joined in October 2018.
-Sienna Miller would later reveal just after his death that Boseman donated part of his salary to her in order to have her fairly compensated when STX did not meet her requested pay.
+Sienna Miller would later reveal just after Chadwick Boseman's death that Boseman donated part of his salary to her in order to have her fairly compensated when STX did not meet her requested pay.

 Henry Jackman and Alex Belcher composed the film score, with the soundtrack being released by Sony Classical Records.